-One of the most effective ways to catch and keep new users for your app is through localization.
+One of the most effective ways to catch and keep new users for your mobile app is through survey localization.
 Instabug has been available in other languages for some time, but we’ve just added some new features!
 In order to give your users an experience that feels as comfortable and native as possible, we’ve made it possible to release surveys in multiple languages at once.

 In this post, you’ll find an illustrated guide to deploying localized surveys with Instabug.